Last Updated on 23rd September 2023 by Sarah Sarsby

-When Anastasia Beverly Hills launched the Dipbrow Gel, I was so excited to see how the product would turn out because the ABH Dipbrow Pomade was easily my fave eyebrow product before.
+When Anastasia Beverly Hills launched the Dipbrow Gel, I was so excited to try it out because the ABH Dipbrow Pomade was easily my fave eyebrow product before.

 I wrote a little bit about the Dipbrow Gel in my April faves post last week, but I wanted to provide a more in-depth review of the product.

-Everyone knows that Anastasia Beverly Hills is the queen of eyebrow products, so how would its latest product live up to its eyebrow legacy?
+Everyone knows that Anastasia Beverly Hills is the queen of eyebrow products, so how does its latest product live up to its eyebrow legacy?